Sponsored by RWU Law and the Roger Williams University Law Review

 Cybersecurity, encryption, and government surveillance are daily challenges for public officials, corporations, and lawyers.
-On Friday, October 16, the Roger Williams University School of Law will present Cybersecurity and Law Enforcement: The Cutting Edge, featuring Senator Sheldon Whitehouse, Representative Jim Langevin, U.S. Assistant Attorney General John Carlin, the Federal Trade Commission's Jessica Rich, Google's David Lieber, and prominent privacy lawyer Linn Foster Freedman.
+On Friday, October 16, the Roger Williams University School of Law will present Cybersecurity and Law Enforcement: The Cutting Edge, featuring U.S. Senators Sheldon Whitehouse and Jack Reed, Representative Jim Langevin, U.S. Assistant Attorney General John Carlin, the Federal Trade Commission's Jessica Rich, Google's David Lieber, and prominent privacy lawyer Linn Foster Freedman.
 Key players in cyberlaw's future, along with other experts from government, academia, and the private sector, will highlight the risks and propose solutions for these situations:

 -- The massive hack at the federal Office of Personnel Management has exposed sensitive personal information of over 21 million public employees and others involved in security clearances;

 -- Ongoing and escalating cyber intrusions resulting in daily data breaches of well-known companies such as Target and Anthem have worried consumers, angered regulators, and attracted the plaintiffs' bar;